Low gilt yields may require UK pension rule change -minister

 The Bank of England is close to launching a new round of monetary stimulus as the euro zone crisis deepens, with latest minutes from its last policy meeting showing officials split 5-4 on the move, with Governor Mervyn King in favour.

-The 325 billion pounds of quantitative easing (QE) the BoE has undetaken to date could cost Britain's pension industry 270 billion pounds, the NAPF estimates.
+The 325 billion pounds of quantitative easing (QE) the Bank has undetaken to date could cost Britain's pension industry 270 billion pounds, the NAPF estimates.

 "It is interesting that the UK Government is looking at this," NAPF Chairman Mark Hyde Harrison said.